falcosecurity/falcosidekick/README.md

   username is not empty (default: "")
 - **ELASTICSEARCH_PASSWORD** : use this password to authenticate to Elasticsearch if the password is not empty (default: "")
+- **ELASTICSEARCH_CUSTOMHEADERS** : a list of comma separated custom headers to add, syntax is "key:value,key:value"
 - **INFLUXDB_HOSTPORT** : Influxdb http://host:port, if not `empty`, Influxdb is
   _enabled_
 - **INFLUXDB_DATABASE** : Influxdb database (default: falco)